funilrys/PyFunceble/docs/usage/from-a-terminal.rst

     DNS (resolver) control:
         --dns DNS [DNS ...]
 Set one or more specific DNS servers to use during the test, separated by spaces.

                                 You can give the port along with the DNS server if needed.
+But, if omitted, the default port (53) will be used.
                                 Configured value: OS (declared) DNS server
         --dns-lookup-over-tcp
                                 Make all DNS query with TCP.